oracle-devrel/terraform-oci-rsa-wazuh/README.md

 ```
 oci os object put -ns $namespace -bn $bucketname --file $playbook_zip --name ${playbook_name}.tgz
 ```
-After terraform provisions the instance, the bootstrapping script pulls the appropriate tar file from object store and runs the playbook.
+After Terraform provisions the instance, the bootstrapping script pulls the appropriate tar file from object store and runs the playbook.

 ## Usage
-If the bootstrapping variables are not set, the terraform will only provision the resources and not install the wazuh cluster through ansible.
+If the bootstrapping variables are not set, Terraform will only provision the resources and not install the wazuh cluster through ansible.

 ### Bootstrapping Variables
-Replace the following variables in order to deploy the Ansible playbooks during bootstrapping.
+Define the following variables in order to deploy the Ansible playbooks during bootstrapping.
 The default value of these variables is `UNDEFINED`.

-- `bootstrap_bucket`: object storage bucket containing all the Ansible playbooks
+- `bootstrap_bucket`: Object storage bucket containing all the Ansible playbooks.
+For example `my_bootstrap_bucket`
-- `wazuh_bootstrap_bundle`: `oci-rsa-ansible-wazuh.tgz` - Ansible playbook for wazuh manager and workers instances
+- `wazuh_bootstrap_bundle`:  The tgz containing the Ansible playbook for wazuh manager and workers instances.
+For example `oci-rsa-ansible-wazuh.tgz`
-- `elastic_bootstrap_bundle`: `oci-rsa-ansible-wazuh-odfe.tgz` - Ansible playbook for elasticsearch instances
+- `elastic_bootstrap_bundle`: The tgz containing the Ansible playbook for elasticsearch instances.
+For example `oci-rsa-ansible-wazuh-odfe.tgz`
-- `kibana_bootstrap_bundle`: `oci-rsa-ansible-wazuh-kibana.tgz` - Ansible playbook for kibana instance
+- `kibana_bootstrap_bundle`:  The tgz containing the Ansible playbook for kibana instance.
+For example `oci-rsa-ansible-wazuh-kibana.tgz`

 ### Terraform Variables
 Terraform variables used in this stack are referenced [here](VARIABLES.md).